-Unrealized gains and unrealized temporary losses on investments classified as available for sale are included within accumulated other comprehensive income (loss), net.
-Upon realization, those amounts are reclassified from accumulated other comprehensive income (loss), net to gain (loss) on investments, net.
-All gains and losses on investments classified as trading are included within the income statement as gain (loss) on investments, net.
-Realized gains and losses and other-than-temporary impairments are reflected in the income statement as gain (loss) on investments, net.
-As of December 31, 2008, the Company's available-for-sale securities with gross unrealized losses have been in a continuous unrealized loss position for less than 12 months.
+Unrealized gains and unrealized temporary losses on investments classified as available-for-sale are included within accumulated other comprehensive income (loss).
+Upon realization, those amounts are reclassified from accumulated other comprehensive income (loss) to gain (loss) on investments, net in the statement of operations.
+All gains and losses on investments classified as trading securities are included within the income statement as gain (loss) on investments, net.
+Realized gains and losses and gains and losses on other-than-temporary impairments on investments are reflected in the income statement as gain (loss) on investments, net.
+As of December 31, 2009, the Company had \$274.9 million of auction rate securities at cost with gross unrealized losses and other-than-temporary impairment losses that have been in a continuous loss position for more than 12 months.

-The following table details the fair value measurements within the fair value hierarchy of the Company's financial assets, including investments and cash equivalents, at December 31, 2008 (in thousands):
+The following tables detail the fair value measurements within the fair value hierarchy of the Company's financial assets, including investments and cash equivalents, at December 31, 2009 and 2008 (in thousands):